apacheignite/documentation/deployment/kubernetes-deployment.md

   "title": "Kubernetes IP Finder"
 }
 [/block]
-To enable Apache Ignite nodes auto-discovery in Kubernetes you need to enable `TcpDiscoveryKubernetesIpFinder` in the nodes' cluster configuration.
-Let's introduce this configuration by naming it as `example-kube.xml` and defining as follows:
+To enable Apache Ignite nodes auto-discovery in Kubernetes, you need to enable `TcpDiscoveryKubernetesIpFinder` in `IgniteConfiguration`.
+Let's create an example configuration file called `example-kube.xml` and define the IP finder configuration as follows:
 [block:code]
 {
   "codes": [